nostrdesignguide/nostrdesignguide.github.io/docs/product-design-considerations/product-led-marketing.md

 - Building features that help users get the most value out of your product
 - Building mechanisms to encourage organic product growth via sharing and network effects
 - Building with proper SEO / programmatic SEO in mind
 - Using freemium models to allow users to experience the product before forking over any money.
-For Nostr clients this would mean exploring the client before signing up.
+For Nostr clients this would mean exploring the client before signing up
+- Creating onboarding flows to help users get value out of the product as quickly as possible